You can’t beat the simple pleasure of enjoying a pint on the waterfront and here’s where you can do it around Leeds…

 The Fleece is one of the finest pubs in the picturesque market town of Otley, which is partly down to its tranquil spot right on the banks of the River Wharfe.
 The open space at the back of the pub looks out across the water, and you can delve into their fine selection of beer brewed just a mile or so downstream.
-They’ve also got a food menu, called ‘Yorkshire Fayre’, serving up the best local produce, and on busy summer days, they stick a barbecue on outside.
+They’ve also got a food menu that changes daily and champions locally-sourced produce.

 The Fleece, Westgate, Otley, West Yorkshire, LS21 3DT.

 Sometimes, it’s nice to go a little further out, so why not try one of these lovely bars and pubs near Leeds?
 They offer up plenty of amazing food and drink alongside stunning waterfront views.

 George and Dragon

 The George and Dragon offers a peaceful spot to enjoy a drink or two while looking out across the water.
 It’s a grade I-listed beauty built back in 1587, and with the river flowing by a stone’s throw away, it’s a delightful place to grab a beer with friends and take in the great outdoors.
 They proudly serve loads of British brews, from Hiver Honey craft beer to Cornish cider.
 Hungry?
 They offer a menu of hearty pub grub to sate your appetite.

 George and Dragon, Apperley Road, Apperley Bridge, West Yorkshire, BD10 0PU.